 A decision to proceed despite an individual's request will be made on a case-by-case basis after an individualized review, and the Claimant will be notified if such a decision is If the University proceeds with an investigation, the Claimant is under no obligation to proceed as a part of the investigation.

-All individuals involved in the process should observe the same standard of discretion and respect.
+All individuals involved in the process should observe the same standard of discretion and respect towards each other.

-Intentional False Reporting
+Intentional False Reporting - False Allegations